Jose-MPM/Notes/Courses/2024-1/Schedule.md

     - You can ENHACE(en-jense)-MEJORAR and enliven-amenizar with classical music.
         -  Ask your friends or acquaintance(/əˈkweɪn.təns/) for new music or an album that you should listen to.
 * preparar todo before sleep
-* levantarse 4:30
+* levantarse 7:00 am
-* Sleep at least seven hours
+* Sleep at least six hours
-    - go to beed 9:00
+    - prepare and go to beed 12:30
-    - sleep 9:30
+    - sleep 1:00 am
 * options
     - QUE QUIERES?
         - CONOCER LO MÁXIMO POSIBLE Y DESCUBRIR NUEVAS AREAS